sarthak144/Relevance-Of-Youtube-Relevance/README.md

 ## Contribution

 Suggestions and contributions are welcome.
-Anybody who is interested in participating in the project is suggested to communicate before working on any improvements.
+Anyone who is interested in participating in the project is suggested to communicate before working on any improvements.